Gaza's Rafah crossing reopens, allowing limited travel as Palestinians claim delays and mistreatment

 “We want them to take care of the patients (during their evacuation),” she said.
 “We want the Israeli military not to burden them.”

-The Israeli defense branch that oversees the operation of the crossing did not immediately confirm the opening.
+The Israeli defense branch that oversees the operation of the crossing didn't immediately confirm the opening.

 Heading back to Gaza